 Narrator Stories: Families after World War Two

-Mike Kanellos: Mike was born in 1928 at Hilliomodi of Corinth Greece.
-He came to Kingston in the early 50s to join his brother Theodoros, after fighting in World War 2 and Greece’s civil war.
+Mike Kanellos: Mike was born in 1928 at Hiliomodi of Corinth Greece.
+He came to Kingston in the early 50s to join his brother Theodoros, after fighting in World War II and Greece’s civil war.
 Within this interview, he speaks about his years in both wars.
-After World War 2 Canada allowed everyone that served as soldier in Europe to come to Canada freely, and so Mike came to Kingston.
-Initially he worked at the Davies Tannery for 11 years, afterwards worked for Queens University as a janitor for 25 years.
+After World War II Canada allowed everyone that served as soldier in Europe to come to Canada freely, and so Mike came to Kingston.
+Initially he worked at the Davis Tannery for 11 years, and afterwards worked for Queens University as a janitor for 25 years.
 At the same time he owned a cleaning business with his wife and made several investments in real estate.
 In his interview, he also speaks about his family, and meeting his wife.
 Unfortunately, Mike passed away on October 3, 2018, shortly after his interview was recorded.
 We hope his story may be remembered.

 Manos Tryfonopoulos: Manos immigrated to Kingston in 1954 with his late first wife, Maria, with whom he has two children.
 He describes his experiences in these early days of the Greek community, when the community was divided between those who went to the church services of a priest from Ottawa and those who went to the church services of a priest from Watertown.
 As the son of a priest, church was always an important part of Manos’s life, and so he quickly became involved in the religious life of the community.
 Eventually, he became involved in community council as well and made efforts to bridge the gap between these two divisions of the community through organizing youth activities.
 He started the Greek men’s soccer team for kingston (circa 1970) and was its first manager and coach.
 Manos is a long-time chanter in our church: there is not a single Sunday you will not find him up at the front of the church, singing hymns from memory.
 If you see our recorded church service in the Video Archives, you can clearly hear his voice.
 Manos worked very hard to make his way in Kingston, owning a shoe repair shop at one point where he met Shirley, who he is married to today.
 As a very active member of our Greek community, Manos’s interview provides invaluable insight into its history.